-Our history focus this half term will be continue to be on World War II and we will explore some different themes within this topic.
+Our history focus this half term will continue to be on World War II and we will explore some different themes within this topic.

-- Why is remembrance important? - What was the Holocaust and how did it happen? - How do we learn about the past?
-(Holocaust survivor testimony) - What different roles did women play in World War II? - Was the dropping of the atomic bomb justified?
+- Why is remembrance important? - What was the Holocaust and how did it happen? - How do we learn about the past? - What different roles did women play in World War II? - Was the dropping of the atomic bomb justified?